andreyc0d3r/wp-swiper/src/README.txt

 = 1.1.0 =

+* This was a big refactor, so bugs are expected, reach out to me with any issues
 * Refactor Class Based components to functional components
 * Fix slide reordering bug within the Document Overview (Left Sidebar)
 * Added support for Custom Thumbnails